marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 for years now (it was released December 2006) and see now reason to use such an outdated JDK 1.5 per Vaadin's widget specs.

+The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the src/org/vaadin/openesignforms/ckeditor/public folder.
+No changes to CKEditor were made.
+If you are compiling yourself, you will need to install CKEditor code into your project as we do not check in the CKEditor code in our source code system.
+1) Download the latest ZIP file from ckeditor.com.
+2) Unzip/extract the contents -- you should have a 'ckeditor' folder.
+3) Copy the 'ckeditor' folder to src/org/vaadin/openesignforms/ckeditor/public.
+4) If you want to use the Vaadin Save button plugin, copy ckeditor/plugins/vaadinsave to src/org/vaadin/openesignforms/ckeditor/public/ckeditor/plugins.
+5) Recompile the widgetset.

   LICENSE
   =======